CrowdHailer/eyg-lang/NOTES.md

 Editor replaces edit actions and starts from key press so that the JS is not expected to handle creatin actions.
 Very small subset of actions working

+Need to replace lot's of tuple references with tuple or pattern

 - [x] Upgrade gleam
 - [ ] Load/Save files
 - [ ] Reimplement Edit actions that we have had, then close PR's in order and with explination as they are good.